chriscoomber/RNGH-bugrepro-web-strictmode/README.md

 npm run web
 ```

-Observe that dragging only works with strict mode disabled.
+Observe that on the first render, dragging only works with strict mode disabled.

+On subsequent renders, it fixes itself.